 HLP students are required to maintain a minimum required course GPA of 2.5 to remain in the program.
 If a student's required course GPA falls between 2.4 and 2.5, the student may petition the HLP Committee to remain in the program.
-The decision to allow or not allow the student to remain in the program is at the Committee's discretion, and conditions may be placed on a student's continuation in the program.
+The decision to grant or deny the petition is at the Committee's discretion, and conditions may be placed on a student's continuation in the program.
 Any student who does not take a prerequisite for an HLP summer course prior to the summer session will not be eligible to continue in the program.